The-Z-Labs/cli4bofs/README.md

 Commands:

-help     	<COMMAND>		    Display help about given command exec     	<BOF>			    Execute given BOF from a filesystem inject   	file:<BOF> i:<PID>	    Inject given BOF to a process with given pid info     	<BOF>			    Display BOF description and usage examples list     	[TAG]			    List BOFs (all or based on provided TAG) from current collection
+help     	<COMMAND>		    	Display help about given command exec     	<BOF>			    	Execute given BOF from a filesystem inject   	file:<abs_path_to_bof> i:<PID>	Inject given BOF to a process with given pid info     	<BOF>			    	Display BOF description and usage examples list     	[TAG]			    	List BOFs (all or based on provided TAG) from current collection

 General Options: